appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Responsible Provider or Responsible Organization

-A Responsible Provider, sometimes called a Telephone Number Service Provider (TNSP), or Responsible Organization (RespOrg) plays both their traditional well-defined role in the allocation and assignment of telephone numbers in accordance with national or international numbering plans but also a foundational role in the VESPER ecosystem by validation of the association of telephone number assignments to Entities.
+A Responsible Provider, sometimes called a Telephone Number Service Provider (TNSP), or Responsible Organization (RespOrg) plays both their traditional well-defined role in the allocation and assignment of telephone numbers in accordance with national or international numbering plans generally followed internationally via e.164 and e.164.1 but also a foundational role in the VESPER ecosystem by validation of the association of telephone number assignments to Entities.
 These entities operate under regulatory authority and are responsible for administering number resources associated with a specific country code or region.

 Their responsibilities include:

-	* Number Assignment: Allocating telephone numbers to end entities under the rules of an authorized numbering plan.
+	* Number Assignment: Allocating telephone numbers to Entities under the rules of an authorized numbering plan.
 	* Entity Association: Establishing and maintaining a record that links each assigned telephone number to a specific, uniquely identified entity.
-	* Identifier Association: Assigning a persistent identifier or account reference to the entity to which a number is provisioned, enabling consistent mapping of Entity to telephone number assignment.
+This includes assigning a persistent identifier or account reference to the Entity to which a number is assigned providing an opaque identifier.
+This identifier can be used by the Entity to reference themselves in an opaque way for accessing assignment relevant information including TNAuthList Authority Tokens or also referenced during any disputes or disclosures when necessary.

 While the Responsible Provider or RespOrg does not directly issue proof of assignment or participate in the claim transparency process, their role, even as it currently exists, is essential in grounding the trust framework in authoritative number assignment data.
 Other ecosystem participants, such as Claim Agents and Notary Agents, can and should reference assignment records governing the Right to Use (RTU) maintained by Responsible Providers or RespOrgs to validate issuance of delegate certificates to the valid Entities.

-(CW: include text about A TNAuthList Authority Token to assert the right to use a telephone number.)

 ### Claim Agent Responsibilities